amirbawab/OpenCV-cheat-sheet/README.md

 ```

 Find contours in a binary image
 *Note: Shape must be filled in white color, otherwise it will count it as more than one contour*
 ```
 vector<vector<Point> > contours;
 vector<Vec4i> hierarchy;
 findContours(imageSrc, contours, hierarchy, CV_RETR_TREE, CV_CHAIN_APPROX_SIMPLE, Point(0, 0));
 ```
+Parameter: mode
+* CV_RETR_EXTERNAL retrieves only the extreme outer contours.
+* CV_RETR_LIST retrieves all of the contours without establishing any hierarchical relationships.
+* CV_RETR_CCOMP retrieves all of the contours and organizes them into a two-level hierarchy.
+* CV_RETR_TREE retrieves all of the contours and reconstructs a full hierarchy of nested contours.

 Draw contours
 ```